Now At Rs 600 Only

 Some conditions that may require this test

 The lipase test is majorly suggested when you have a health condition noted above.

-Lipase test doesn’t require any preparations.
+Lipase test doesn’t require any preparations only 10- 12 hours fasting are needed.
 Whereas in some cases, you may be asked to stop taking some medications or herbal supplements before the test.
 The medications may change the test result.
-But first, talk to your doctor.
+But first, talk to your doctor for medical advice.
 AreYouHealthy will surely help you in getting the test done effortlessly.
 A healthcare professional will come to your doorstep and will take the blood sample from your arm.
 A blood sample will be collected in a tube and sent to a laboratory to examine.

 High level of lipase in the blood may indicate the condition of altering the pancreas.
 There is no fixed range for normal level; it varies from labs to labs.
 So you along with your doctor will look at the result and find out how your lipase level is compared with average.
 In acute pancreatitis, levels may get higher from 5 to 10 times than the average level.
 Although lipase test alone can’t define the harshness of an acute pancreatitis attack.
 When this test gives abnormal results, your doctor may ask to have other tests such as CT scan, MRI scan, ultrasound, etc.

 Some of the profiles that include this test are listed below: